sindresorhus/sindresorhus.github.com/data/apps/favorites-widget.md

 You can also open a URL or run a shortcut instead when tapping the widget.
 This opens up a lot of cool possibilities.
 Here are [some ideas](https://github.com/bhagyas/app-urls) of what you could open.

-*iPhone-only for now. iPad version will come later this year.*
+*iPhone-only for now. iPad version will come when iPadOS supports Lock Screen widgets (probably iPadOS 17).*

 <br>